 Yes, you can freeze the dough for up to 2 months.
 Unbaked dough should be wrapped in plastic, then placed in freezer bags before freezing.
 Let thaw in the fridge before slicing and baking OR bake from frozen.
 You’ll need a very sharp knife to slice frozen dough.
 You will also need to add several minutes of baking time, if baking the cookies from frozen.

-Yes, refrigerator cookies can be made with or without sprinkles!
+Yes, ice box cookies can be made with or without sprinkles!
 You can even swap the sprinkles for mini chocolate chips or finely chopped nuts.